Gab12123/DevOps/README.md

 ![WebApp](images/webapp.png)

 You can create a user by completing the form and click on *submit*
-If you want to see al the inserted users, click on *See all users!*
+If you want to see all the inserted users, click on *See all users!*
 This will display them as JSON files as you can see bellow with an exemple of what has been done
 ![WebAppUsers](images/webappusers.png)
 So for every user input, the result should be added to the existing list with this format :